The Ugly Truth About Training Zones

 As the hard effort continues beyond a few minutes, aerobic metabolism kicks in.
 Pyruvate or lactate is oxidized to carbon dioxide and water, and more ATP is produced.
 Aerobic metabolism releases much more energy than does glycolysis for each molecule of glucose consumed, but the rate of ATP production by aerobic metabolism is much less than that by glycolysis and pace must drop yet again.
 Aerobic metabolism can produce a steady output until fuel is exhausted, which can take many hours, depending on training and fueling.

 Understanding the three energy systems helps us to understand why hard efforts feel the way they do.
 Most riders can sprint all out for about 15-20 seconds.
 At that point preformed ATP and CP in the muscles are becoming depleted, anaerobic lactic metabolism is ramping up, and power drops a bit.
 A 15-20 second effort can be done as a sprint.
 If the effort will last more than 20 second and up to four minutes or so, it can be done with a gaspingly “anaerobic” effort, but a bit slower than a sprint.
 If it will take much more than four minutes, it will be powered by the aerobic energy system and will again be slower than the shorter effort, no matter how much the rider wills him- or herself to maintain speed.
 (I put “anaerobic” in quotes because that word is so often misused.
 It actually means “without consuming oxygen”.
-If you think “anaerobic” efforts are made without consuming oxygen, try holding your breath next time you go flat out for a few minutes.)
+If you think “anaerobic” efforts are made without consuming oxygen, try holding your breath next time you go flat out for several minutes.)

 Specificity of Effort